timwillard24/ai-case-study/README.md

 [^3]

 Accuscore has become one of the best in the industry by providing sophisticated predictive models, transparency in their methodology, wide range of sports coverage, available real-time updates, and many customizable tools tailored to individual user's needs.
 They have used the following technologies to provide their customer's that beeting edge:
-1. **<u>Detailed Statistical Analysis</u>** - Historical data, player/team statistics, and other relavant factors to generate preditcions through AI modelling
+1. __Detailed Statistical Analysis__ - Historical data, player/team statistics, and other relavant factors to generate preditcions through AI modelling
-2. **Machine Learning** - Algorithymic simulation engine to simulate each event up to 10,000 times for more accurate outcome preditctions.
+2. __Machine Learning__ - Algorithymic simulation engine to simulate each event up to 10,000 times for more accurate outcome preditctions.
-3. **Data Integration** - Third-party provider integrations to incorporate weather, injuries, and over-all team dynamics for up-to-date information on every game.
+3. __Data Integrations__ - Third-party provider integrations to incorporate weather, injuries, and over-all team dynamics for up-to-date information on every game.
-4. **Real-Time Updates** - Real-time odds changes and player updates to make better informed betting decisions.
+4. __Real-Time Updates__ - Real-time odds changes and player updates to make better informed betting decisions.
-5. **Visualization Tools** - Easy to use GUI to provide an easy to understand format for everyone.
+5. __Visualization Tools__ - Easy to use GUI to provide an easy to understand format for everyone.
 [^4]

-## *Predicting the Results*
+## *Predicting the Outcome*
 As of 2020, the global sports betting market was approximately $203 billion [^5] and the Fantasy sports market is an additional $31.73 billion and growing. [^6] Accuscore is one of the leading providers of predictive modeling in the space and poised to continue to thrive from the ever growing market.
 >"The global online gambling market size was valued at USD 53.7 billion in 2019 and is expected to grow at a compound annual growth rate (CAGR) of 11.5% from 2020 to 2027." - Grand View Research